Naked yoga: Male-only groups

 Since 2001, Aaron Star has taught male-only naked yoga in New York.

 Aaron Star, owner of Hot Nude Yoga, began his version of naked yoga in April 2001.
 The style combined elements of Ashtanga, Kundalini, and Contact Yoga with elements of Tantra.

 Because of the success of Hot Nude Yoga, male-only naked yoga groups began to blossom all over the world, from London, Moscow, Madrid to Sydney, often becoming associated with the gay community.
 Nowadays, there are also specific naked yoga clubs for homosexuals that are not simple yoga classes, but rather communities for keeping fit and sharing sexuality.
 Star says that his practice affords men in cities a way to express closeness and intimacy without having sex.

-Schrank writes that "the most press" has however gone to Joschi Schwarz and Monika Werner's Bold and Naked studio in New York.
+Schrank writes that "the most press" has gone to Joschi Schwarz and Monika Werner's Bold and Naked studio in New York.
 It provides classes in tantric massage as well as both male-only and co-ed naked yoga.
 She praises its "positive coverage" as helping yogis of all kinds to feel good, but is concerned about the contradictory message that yoga is simultaneously "liberating and sexy".